jkpdinesh/android-client-sdk/README.md

 ##### Setting torch mode:

 BlueJeans SDK provides for capability to  turn ON/OFF torch. *setTorchMode* API sets the flash unit's torch mode of the video device for the given ID.
-Note : Some of the devices need the camera device to be open for the Torch to be turned ON.
+Note : Some of the devices need the torch supported camera device to be open for the torch to be turned ON.

 ### MeetingService:
 This service takes care of all meeting related APIs.
 Apart from meeting related APIs, the service also provides provides for several inMeeting services - ParticipantsService, AudioDeviceService, ContentShareService, PublicChatService and PrivateChatService.